Montana Gov. Steve Bullock brings Democratic presidential campaign to Seattle area

 But this was a very different event from the day before.

 Massachusetts Sen. Elizabeth Warren spoke to an estimated 15,000 people in Seattle on Sunday.
-Bullock spoke to about 30 people at a fundraiser at The Riveter, a Bellevue co-w0rking space, on Monday night.
+Bullock spoke to about 30 people at a fundraiser at The Riveter, a Bellevue co-working space, on Monday night.

 Bullock, who only launched his campaign in May, touted his record of progressive accomplishments as a two-term Democratic governor in a very conservative state, which he said put him in the strongest position to defeat Trump.